Nawaz2000/Word-Counter/README.md

 This is a simple command line program and you must have jdk installed to use it ...
 1. Make sure you have java installed in your PC
-2. Clone the entire project into your pc
+2. Clone the entire project into your pc or copy only the Executable folder to your desired location
-3. Head to the bin folder
+3. Head to the Executable folder
-4. Open cmd/powershell at the bin folder
-5. For powershell....
-   Use the follwing commands
-   .\CountWords help #To print the help menu .\CountWords count-words #To count words in a file .\CountWords count-words-display #To count words and display number of occurance of each word in the file
-6. For cmd....
+6. Double click on the run.bat file
-   Use the follwing commands
+7. Use the follwing commands...
-   CountWords help #To print the help menu
+      $ help  # Opens the help menu
+      $ count-words  # launch program and display the number of words
-   CountWords count-words #To count words in a file CountWords count-words-display #To count words and display number of occurance of each word in the file
+      $ count-words-display  # launch program and display the number of words along with words and their number of occuranceach word in the file
+      $ exit  # Exit!
-7. Enjoy!
+8. Enjoy!

 # Usage
 Educational purpose....